machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

     sudo dd bs=4096 if=<name of image>.img of=/dev/<device> oflag=direct

+**Note:** If the image is not booting you may need to flash a new bootloader using the console eMMC-flasher images. (usually happens with older RevB boards)

+**Note:** if you use the SD card image you may want to **resize** it to use the whole SD card.
+You can use [GParted](http://gparted.org/) for this purpose.

 #### Alternative with progress bar
 For the following commands you need the tool `pv` installed.
 On Debian or Ubuntu this can be done with `sudo apt-get install pv`